-Lane recommends that travelers “look for a certification that is GSTC Recognized and/or GSTC Approved.”
+Lane recommends that travelers “look for a certification that is GSTC Recognized.”
 The Global Sustainable Tourism Council (GSTC) has created universal sustainability criteria to evaluate other third-party certifications.
 In other words, if GSTC has “recognized” or “approved” another certification, it’s a safe bet.

-Start your search instead with a green hotel booking site such as Green Hotel World, BookDifferent, and BookGreener.
-This will list accommodation options that have been vetted and maintain a specified level of eco-certification.
+Start your search instead with a green hotel booking site such as BookDifferent, and Green Pearls.
+They list accommodation options that have been vetted and maintain a specified level of eco-certification.
 Again, be sure that the eco-certification claimed by the accommodation provider is indeed legitimate (see #1).

 TripAdvisor has started a program called GreenLeaders that offers accommodation rating levels of bronze, silver, gold or platinum status based on evaluations from audits, traveler feedback and reported hotel green practices.
 When you find a hotel that is a GreenLeader, click on the leaf sign and you’ll get a pop up that describes what that accommodation’s level of sustainability purportedly entails.